bravecobra/emojivoto-dotnet/README.md

 ### Monitoring to individual services (loki, tempo, prometheus)

-It would also be nice to see some corrolation between those services, like searching for the corresponding log-entries for a given TraceId.
+It would also be nice to see some correlation between those services, like searching for the corresponding log-entries for a given TraceId.
 We could reconfigure to output to other services that do just that like `Loki`, `Tempo` and `Prometheus` (made by Grafana), but we need to do that by adjusting each component individually.

 ```mermaid